Birth Basics: Acupressure, Acupuncture and Chinese Medical Diagnosis in Birth

 Stefanie Beniek, L.Ac.
 Dipl.
 OM

-is a licensed Acupuncturist with Allina Health at Mercy Hospital’s MotherBaby Center, in Coon Rapids, MN where she provides care to inpatients in Labor and Delivery and Postpartum.
-As founder and clinician at Family Tree Acupuncture, a leading Twin Cities acupuncture clinic, she specializes in fertility, pregnancy, labor and delivery and postpartum care.
-She was honored to be a presenter at the 2013 American Association of Birth Centers Birth Institute Conference and 2017 Integrative Fertility Symposium on the integration of acupuncture in labor & delivery and postpartum care.
+is a Licensed Acupuncturist with Allina Health at Mercy Hospital’s MotherBaby Center in Minnesota, where she provides care to inpatients in Labor and Delivery and Postpartum.
+As founder and clinician at Family Tree Acupuncture located in South Minneapolis, she specializes in fertility, pregnancy, labor and delivery and postpartum care.
+Stefanie has great passion for teaching patients and other medical providers to understand the breadth Traditional Chinese Medicine has to offer in obstetrics and gynecology.

 - Introduction, overview of the course, logistics, questions